lorieide/microsoft-graph-docs/concepts/data-connect-concept-overview.md

 Learn more about features with Microsoft Graph Data Connect: [Scale access to Microsoft 365 data with Microsoft Graph Data Connect](https://devblogs.microsoft.com/microsoft365dev/scale-access-to-microsoft-365-data-with-microsoft-graph-data-connect/)

+## Accelerate time to insights

+Browse through a gallery of templates that provide the necessary Azure resources, data pipelines, and user experience samples to accelerate the path to realizing the value of the M365 data.
+Learn more about [Microsoft Graph Data Connect templates](/graph/data-connect-templates-overview):

+Templates help take use cases from hypothesis to implementation in four steps:

 1. Aggregate and analyze large volumes of data within minutes.
 2. Simplify development workflows to rapidly and easily build, test, and iterate.
 3. Automate processes to reduce the need for time-consuming, manual processes.